sidecartridge/sidecart-site-dev-docs/acsi2stm-atari-st/user-guide.md

 ### Instructions for Connecting the Device to the Atari ST Hard Disk Port

 All Atari ST models and their derivatives feature a dedicated **hard disk port**, typically located on the rear of the machine.
-This port is a **DB19 female socket**, a rare connector type no longer manufactured.
+This port is a **DB19 female socket**, a rare connector type no longer massively manufactured.
+Lucky for us, **the ACSI2STM device includes a brand-new high-quality DB19 male connector that fits perfectly into this port.**

 #### Understanding the Hard Disk Port
 - Commonly referred to by various names, including **DB19**, **Hard Disk Port**, **ACSI Port**, or **DMA Port**, this connector serves as the primary interface for external storage and peripherals.